Dak425/dlive/README.md

 # DLive API Client
 This is a package to make it easier to interact with DLive's GraphQL API.

-I'm mostly writing this to learn Go, so any advice and criques are much appreciated.
+I'm mostly writing this to learn Go, so any advice and critiques are much appreciated.

 # Examples
 * Send Query to API - [Example](https://github.com/Dak425/dlive/blob/master/example/send_query.go)